frontend-services/craft-mailcraft/README.md

 - **Order Status Changed** - Alert users when their order status changes

 ### System Notifications
-- **Updates Available** - Get notified when a new version of Craft CMS or plugins is available
+- **Updates Available** - Get notified when a new version of Craft CMS or plugins is available.
+Optionally trigger only on critical updates

 ### Missing an Event? ⚠️